Off-road training

 • how to achieve more grip through your tyres to avoid/minimise the loss of traction

-• how to brake safely and stop your motorbike on surfaces of all grip levels
+• how to brake safely and stop your motorcycle on surfaces of all grip levels

-• low-speed manoeuvres (for example, tight steering, safe touchdown and setting off) to avoid dropping your bike
+• low-speed manoeuvres (for example, tight steering, safe touchdown and setting off) to avoid dropping your motorcycle

 • advanced balance and road/terrain reading